rohanza/django-serializers/README.md

 * Consider character encoding issues.
 * `stack` needs to be reverted at start of new serialization.
 * Performance testing.
-* Remove ordered keys / unordered keys from public interface.
-Always on for ModelSerializer, always off for DumpDataSerializer.
-* Fixup KeyWithMetadata - use SortedDictWithMetadata instead.
 * indent option for xml

 Nice to have: